-However you chose to learn about running a successful construction business, we'll make it easy for you.
+However you choose to learn about running a successful construction business, we'll make it easy for you.

 There are two types of construction operations.
-Which one you have is defined by how you get out of bed in the morning.
+Each is defined by how you get out of bed in the morning.

 If you get out of bed and your first business thought is which site you need to get to, you have a job.